 While Stevenson had considered positons with other institutions, he chose Western because of the level of research conducted in cognitive neuroscience.

-“The Brain and Mind Institute has put together a large team of people that can’t be rivaled in Canada,” said Stevenson.
+“The Brain and Mind Institute has put together a large team of people that can’t be rivalled in Canada,” said Stevenson.
 “The research community is incredibly collaborative and open.
 It’s a unique research environment.”